headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-fm.md

-title=Create your own Sling Feature Model for the Kickstarter type=page status=published tags=feature model,sling,kickstarter
+title=How to Convert a Provisioning Model to a Feature Model type=page status=published tags=feature model,sling,kickstarter